 But undertaking these simple WordPress website maintenance tasks might not always be simple.

 Do you know the most common issue faced when updating WordPress plugins?

 There could be other issues as well, such as compatibility with older PHP versions.
 This might result in a plugin or theme update clashing with the PHP version of WordPress you’re using.

 #2 Update could cause the ‘White Screen of Death’

-The ‘White Screen of Death‘ is when the WordPress website is completely inaccessible.
+The ‘White Screen of Death‘ is a situation where the WordPress website is completely inaccessible.
 It’s frustrating because you can’t even access the back end.
-This issue could arise due to some changes you’ve made to the website, a plugin or theme update, memory problem or a file transfer issue.
+This issue could arise due to some changes you’ve made to the website, a plugin or theme update, memory problem, or a file transfer issue.

 “A staging site is a replica of the main site, which can be used for testing purposes, like plugin or theme updates.”

 (Michael suffered this exact problem.
 Had he tried updating the plugins on a staging site, this issue could have been entirely prevented)